DOWNSTREAM TO KINSHASA

 Starts April 23

-Director Dieudo Hamadi in conversation with Muadi Mukenge of the Priority Africa Network,
+Watch director Dieudo Hamadi in conversation with Muadi Mukenge of the Priority Africa Network, & Friends Of The Congo co-founder & Executive Director, Maurice Carney, recorded on Saturday, 4/24.

 Over six bloody days in June 2000, the Congolese city of Kisangani was the scene of deadly violence between the Ugandan and Rwandan armies.
 More than 10,000 shells exploded, killing thousands and injuring thousands more.